Health Encyclopedia

 Managing PMS: Lifestyle Changes

+PMS stands for premenstrual syndrome.
 Coping with PMS takes energy.
 But PMS symptoms can make you feel like you don’t have the strength to cope.
 The key is to work helpful strategies into your daily life.
-Be active during the day and get enough sleep at night.
+Be active during the day, eat a well-balanced diet, and get enough sleep at night.
 Take time to relax.
 And don’t be afraid to ask for support.

 Being active

-• Activity raises the amount of oxygen in your body.
+Activity raises the amount of oxygen in your body.
 This makes you feel better and gives you more energy.
-Exercise may also raise serotonin levels.
 For best results:

 • Try aerobic activities, such as walking, jogging, biking, swimming, or yoga.